dealingwith/daniel-industries/_posts/2023-06-18-reading-on-the-morning-of-fathers-day.markdown

 I'd already read about the first half of _The Dryad's Crown_ when David released it in small novella-sized pieces.
 I'd bought them all but hadn't ~~found~~ made the time to read the last few.
 Now I have the novel in its entirety and as I started back at the beginning just now it was familiar but I've forgotten the important parts and so it's familiar yet new, by which I mean nearly perfect for my old brain.

-David's way with words and with storytelling is subtly exquisite.
+David's way with words and storytelling is subtly exquisite.
 He slips exposition and details of his worlds into half of a sentence in a fight scene.
 Gender and sexuality in _The Dryad's Crown_ are fluid and natural in a way I wish our own world could grasp.
 I'm re-reading the introduction of one of the main antagonists in the story, and he writes her so that you immediately like her.
 She's not an antagonist yet, but I'm already a little bit afraid of her.

 I put on headphones and alt-tabbed over to Spotify.
 Last night the children wanted to night swim and so the last thing I had searched for was _Nightswimming_ by REM.
 I noticed Soccer Mommy also had a song titled "night swimming" on her excellent _color theory_ record, so I put the whole record on.